 Food Danger Zone

-These bacteria reproduce very slowly, if at all, below 40 F and above 140 F. But note, the temperatures at which bacteria are killed varies according to the microbe.
+These bacteria reproduce very slowly, if at all, below 40 F and above 140 F. But note that the temperatures at which bacteria are killed vary according to the microbe.
 For example, salmonella is killed by heating it to 131 F for one hour, 140 F for a half-hour, or by heating it to 167 F for 10 minutes.
 When it comes to killing microorganisms, both heat level and time affect the equation.

 E-coli, Trichinosis, and Salmonella

 Trichinosis, which is a multi-celled parasite and not a bacterium, lives in the muscles and so searing the outside of a pork chop won't kill any organisms inside the meat.
 Trichinosis is killed at 135 F, so it's safe to eat pork if it's cooked to at least 140 or 145 F. Though do remember, if the pork is ground, it should be cooked to 160 F.